-Today the Abu Dhabi Developmental Holding Company (ADDH) has announced a preliminary agreement with Wizz Air Holdings, to launch a low cost carrier in Abu Dhabi.
-The airline will be formed via a joint venture, with operations expected to launch in the second half of 2020.
+In late 2019, the Abu Dhabi Developmental Holding Company announced an agreement with Wizz Air Holdings, to launch a low cost carrier in Abu Dhabi.
+The airline is being formed as a joint venture, and is intended to make travel to & from Abu Dhabi much more accessible.

-Wizz Air has one of the most fuel efficient fleets in the world, thanks to their Airbus A321neos, and the number of seats they cram on planes (which is why they shame other airlines for offering business class).
+Wizz Air has one of the most fuel efficient fleets in the world, thanks to its Airbus A321neos, and the number of seats these planes have (this is why Wizz Air shames other airlines for offering business class).

-Wizz Air CEO, József Váradi, has said the following:
+Wizz Air CEO, József Váradi, said the following at the time:

 “Wizz Air Abu Dhabi will be an incremental path of growth for Wizz Air, built on our successful ultra-low-cost business model, bringing affordable travel to ever more customers.
 We believe the new airline has the potential to be a significant player in the region.